Lyrebird: Diet and feeding

 Lyrebirds feed on the ground and as individuals.
 A range of invertebrate prey is taken, including insects such as cockroaches, beetles (both adults and larvae), earwigs, fly larvae, and the adults and larvae of moths.
 Other prey taken includes centipedes, spiders, earthworms.
-Less commonly taken prey includes stick insects, bugs, amphipods, lizards, frogs and occasionally, seeds.
-They find food by scratching with their feet through the leaf-litter.
+Less commonly taken prey includes stick insects, bugs, amphipods, lizards, frogs, and occasionally seeds.
+They find food by scratching with their feet through the leaf litter.

+Mixing and aerating soil and leaf litter while scratching for food amounts to a form of ecosystem engineering, or farming; foraging by superb lyrebirds has been shown to thus create microhabitats which nurture larger and more abundant prey.
+This activity also improves forest health by burying potential wildfire fuel and by measurably increasing the diversity of invertebrates.
+Such positive effects cover millions of hectares of land.

 Breeding

-The breeding cycle of the lyrebirds is long, and lyrebirds are long-lived birds, capable of living as long as thirty years.
-They also start breeding later in life than other passerine birds.
+Lyrebirds are long-lived birds that can live as long as 30 years.
+They have long breeding cycles and start breeding later in life than other passerine birds.
 Female superb lyrebirds start breeding at the age of five or six, and males at the age of six to eight.
 Males defend territories from other males, and those territories may contain the breeding territories of up to eight females.
 Within the male territories, the males create or use display platforms; for the superb lyrebird, this is a mound of bare soil; for the Albert's lyrebird, it is a pile of twigs on the forest floor.

 Male lyrebirds call mostly during winter, when they construct and maintain an open arena-mound in dense bush, on which they sing and dance in an elaborate courtship display performed for potential mates, of which the male lyrebird has several.
 The strength, volume, and location of the nest built by the female lyrebird is dependent on the rainfall and predation during the nest building period.
 It is important for the nest to be water resistant and hidden in secluded areas so predators cannot attack.
 Once the nest is made in the preferred location, the female lyrebird lays a single egg.
 The egg is incubated over 50 days solely by the female, and the female also fosters the chick alone.